Deadpikle/LightWriter/README.md

 # LightWriter

 LightWriter is a basic online web application that can be used to teach very basic programming concepts, such as loops and conditionals.
-LightWriter was created for a computer science project at Southern Adventist University and represents the work of a single semester.
+LightWriter was created for a computer science project at Southern Adventist University in 2013, and it represents the work of a single semester.
 Much (if not all) of the code needs refactoring, cleaning up, and other basic improvements, but the basic site is fully functional as-is.
 It's also kinda fun.

 ### Sample Output Screenshots